jflinchbaugh/kd3ee/content/post/2024-04-23-aubs-firmware.md

 - scan on start,
   a feature I requested of egzumer, but was denied by egzumer.
-- 10 scan lists
+- 10 scan lists.
-  - I organized mine as:
+  I organized mine as:
   - 1 = local repeaters and popular simplex
   - 2 = all simplex, Ham and GMRS
   - 3 = non-local repeaters and other listening
   - 4 = satellites
 - press `*` to lockout a frequency from scan.
 - fast scan like egzumer
 - frequency spectrum analyzer, but no memory spectrum analyzer like nunu.